-An autumn weekend in east Peloponnese (Argolis)
+An autumn long weekend in north-eastern Peloponnese-Argolis.

 Argolis is scattered with picturesque towns and numerous archeological sites.
-Lots of greek mythology has its origin here and the place is full of history going back to prehistoric times.
+Lots of Greek mythology has its origin here and the place is full of history going back to prehistoric times.

 Lyrics/Στίχοι: Κώστας Γεωργουσόπουλος